glowlabs-org/PhaseIRewardsSimulator/rewards-sim/UserSpecification.md

 Note: "outputFarms" is an optional input field.
 If provided, the API will only produce the "farmRewards" output array and the "warnings" array, and the "farmRewards" array will only include the farms that were mentioned by ID in the field.
-The example above ignores that field for the purposese of illustrating the full output, however had that field been honored the output would have looked like this:
+The example above ignores that field for the purposes of illustrating the full output, however had that field been honored the output would have looked like this: